3 Business Leaders on Cost Savings Through Technology

 Does the platform include messaging or communication tools to enable real-time communication between the frontline workforce and corporate headquarters regarding policies, practices, and products?

 Is it easy to transmit messages from administrators to the workforce in real time?
-Particularly for workforce members who are less “techie,” having an app that automatically shows new communications via push notifications will be helpful, so they don’t have to go hunting in their email accounts.
+This is particularly important for workforce members who are less “techie.”
+For them, having an app that automatically shows new communications via push notifications will be extremely helpful, so they don’t need to go hunting in their email accounts.

 Can the onboarding technology integrate with existing back-office systems, such as HRIS or commission management software, to sync frontline data and streamline administrative processes?
 This is crucial as it makes smart tasks and activities more targeted, more specific to each individual workforce member.